 Covered Health Care Service The Amount You Pay Network What are the Limitations & Exceptions?

-Ambulance Services
+Ambulance Services Ambulance Services

-Prior Authorization Requirement

-transportation.
-If you are s Administrator will initiate and direct nor requesting non-Emergency ambulance s rization as soon as possible before trans services, you must obtain

 Emergency Ambulance Ground Ambulance:

-What Is the Copayment or 20%
+What Is the Copayment or Coinsurance You Pay?
+This 20%

-Coinsurance You Pay?
-This May Include a Copayment, Air Ambulance:
+May Include a Copayment, Air Ambulance:

 Coinsurance or Both.
 20%

-Does the Amount You Pay Ground Ambulance:
+Does the Amount You Pay Apply to the Out-of-Pocket Ground Ambulance:

-Apply to the Out-of-Pocket Limit?
+Limit?
 Yes

 Air Ambulance:

 Yes

 Does the Annual Deductible Ground Ambulance:

 Apply?
 Not Applicable

 Air Ambulance:

 Not Applicable

 Non-Emergency Ambulance Ground Ambulance: Ground or air ambulance, as

 What Is the Copayment or 20% the Claims Administrator determines appropriate.

 Coinsurance You Pay?
 This May Include a Copayment, Air Ambulance:

 Coinsurance or Both.
 20%

 Does the Amount You Pay Ground Ambulance:

 Apply to the Out-of-Pocket Limit?
 Yes

 Air Ambulance:

 Yes

 Covered Health Care Service The Amount You Pay Network What are the Limitations & Exceptions?

 Does the Annual Deductible Ground Ambulance:

 Apply?
 Not Applicable

 Air Ambulance:

 Not Applicable

 Cellular and Gene Therapy

-Prior Authorization Requirement

-Gene Therapy arises.
-If you d st obtain prior authorization as soon as t o not obtain prior authorization and if, as Designated Provider, Network Benefits a result, the services are not

 Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.

-Clinical Trials •
+Clinical Trials

-You must obtain prior authoriz Prior Authorization Requirement You must obtain prior authorization as soon as the possibility of participation in a clinical trial arises.

 Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.

 Congenital Heart Disease (CH D) Surgeries

 What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both. \$250 per Inpatient Stay Benefits under this section include only the inpatient facility charges for the congenital heart disease (CHD) surgery.
-Depending upon where the Covered Health Care Service is provided, Benefits for diagnostic services, cardiac catheterization and non- surgical management of CHD will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Depending upon where the Covered Health Care Service is provided, Benefits for diagnostic services, cardiac catheterization and nonsurgical management of CHD will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.

 Covered Health Care Service The Amount You Pay Network What are the Limitations & Exceptions?
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Does the Annual Deductible Apply?
 Not Applicable Dental Services - Accident On ly What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 20% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Does the Annual Deductible Apply?
-Not Applicable Diabetes Services Diabetes Self-Management and Training/Diabetic Eye Exams/Foot Care Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self- management and training/diabetic eye exams/foot care will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits .
+Not Applicable Diabetes Services Diabetes Self-Management and Training/Diabetic Eye Exams/Foot Care Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self-management and training/diabetic eye exams/foot care will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
 Diabetes Self-Management Items What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self- management items will be the same as those stated under Durable Medical Equipment (DME), Orthotics and Supplies and in the Outpatient Prescription Drug Plan.
-Benefits for diabetes equipment that meets the definition of DME are subject to the limit stated under Durable Medical Equipment (DME), Orthotics and Supplies.
-Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self- management items will be the same as those stated under Durable Medical Equipment (DME), Orthotics and Supplies and in the Outpatient Prescription Drug Plan.
+Does the Amount You Pay Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self-management items will be the same as those stated under Durable Medical Equipment (DME), Orthotics and Supplies and in the Outpatient Prescription Drug Plan.
+Depending upon where the Covered Benefits for diabetes equipment that meets the definition of DME are subject to the limit stated under Durable Medical Equipment (DME), Orthotics and Supplies.
+Apply to the Out-of-Pocket Limit?
+Health Care Service is provided, Benefits for diabetes self- management items will be the same as those stated under Durable Medical Equipment (DME), Orthotics and Supplies and in the Outpatient Prescription Drug Plan.